 People who are highly active are likely to have a higher carb limit, as they deplete their glycogen easily.
 If you are working out every day, or nearly every day, your body could easily handle a few more carbs than if you’re completely sedentary.

-Stress can also play a role, negatively impacting ketone production, and your insulin sensitivity might also change with time.
+Stress can also play a role by negatively impacting ketone production, and your insulin sensitivity might also change with time.

 Is Your Carb Limit Always The Same?